UPMC Sports Medicine and the Pittsburgh Steelers® co-hosted an educational Concussion Symposium on April 6, 2017, at Heinz Field. (more…)

 Dr. Puskar is a clinical neuropsychologist with the UPMC Sports Concussion Program and clinical instructor in the Department of Orthopaedic Surgery.
 She earned a bachelor’s degree in psychology and neuroscience from Allegheny College in Meadville, PA, and a master’s degree in clinical psychology from Edinboro University of Pennsylvania.
 Dr. Puskar received a doctoral degree in clinical psychology from the Indiana University of Pennsylvania, with an emphasis on neuropsychological assessment.
 She completed an internship in neuropsychology at Allegheny General Hospital in Pittsburgh, and fellowships with the UPMC Sports Concussion Program and Kreinbrook Psychological Services.
 Dr. Puskar specializes in adult and geriatric populations and works primarily with non-sport related mild traumatic brain injury.

-Alicia Sufrinko, PhD, is a clinical neuropsychologist with the UPMC Sports Medicine Concussion Program and clinical instructor in the Department of Orthopaedic Surgery.
-Dr. Sufrinko completed her bachelor’s degree in psychology and biological sciences at Marquette University.
+Alicia Trbovich, PhD, is a clinical neuropsychologist with the UPMC Sports Medicine Concussion Program and clinical instructor in the Department of Orthopaedic Surgery.
+Dr. Trbovich completed her bachelor’s degree in psychology and biological sciences at Marquette University.
 She then earned a doctorate in clinical health psychology with an emphasis in neuropsychology at East Carolina University.
-Dr. Sufrinko completed her predoctoral internship in neuropsychology at the University of Florida/Shands Hospital and a two year postdoctoral fellowship with the UPMC Sports Concussion Program.
-Dr. Sufrinko’s clinical interests include assessment and management of sports-related concussions within pediatric and adolescent populations.
+Dr. Trbovich completed her predoctoral internship in neuropsychology at the University of Florida/Shands Hospital and a two year postdoctoral fellowship with the UPMC Sports Concussion Program.
+Dr. Trbovich’s clinical interests include assessment and management of sports-related concussions within pediatric and adolescent populations.
 Her current research interests include the role of sleep in recovery from concussion, and identifying risk factors for injury and poor outcomes following concussion.

 Kelley Anderson, DO